marievcarter/Website-Repository/docs/notes.md

 -Add explanations to chromaticAdaptation.html

--Compose new icons for 'project' page and 'Madrid teaching stuff' page (this name may change)
+-Compose new icons for links on the 'project' page and 'Madrid teaching stuff' page (this name may change)

 -There are too many sub-pages, make the teaching projects page into scrolled series

--Add explanations to the hieroglyhs page
+-Add short explanation to the hieroglyhs page

 -Write the content for 'independent study' page